Skip to main content

 OpenAPI Spec

-Make sure your API’s OpenAPI specification is available at an accessible URL.
-This URL must be reachable by Apinizer.
+Make sure your API’s OpenAPI specification is accessible at a reachable URL.
+This URL must be accessible by Apinizer.

 4